openclimatedata/pyhector/RELEASING.md

     make test-testpypi-install

-to publish and test `pyhector` on PyPI's testing instance.
+to publish and test the `pyhector` installation process.

 Once done the releases can be removed from the testing instance on https://testpypi.python.org/

-## Publish on PyPI

-Make sure the last commit in the repository is the tagged one.

-Then, run

-    make publish-on-pypi

-and then

-    make test-pypi-install

-to publish and test `pyhector` on PyPI.

 ## Notebook